mohittalwar/template/README.md

-# Python Template Project
+# Python Project Template

-This is a template project for Python.
+This is a template for Python projects.

 ## Structure